 - 41% of respondents listed issues relating to cybersecurity as their main post-merger worry

-The Scope of Cybersecurity Assessment During M&A due Diligence Should Include at Least the Following
+The Scope of Cybersecurity Assessment for Mergers and Acquisitions Due Diligence Should Include at Least:

 Examining and understanding the security posture of the acquired organization